bharath5673/YOLOv8-3D/README.md

 ### Key Features:

-- Simplified API: EasyADAS provides a straightforward API that allows you to quickly implement object detection in your ADAS system.
+- Simplified API: YOLOv8-3D provides a straightforward API that allows you to quickly implement object detection in your ADAS system.
 - 2D and 3D Bounding Boxes: Detect both 2D and 3D bounding boxes for accurate spatial understanding of objects.
 - Efficient Processing: Leverage optimized algorithms for fast and reliable object detection performance.
 - Flexible Integration: EasyADAS is designed to seamlessly integrate with existing ADAS systems and frameworks.